 - "Wallace Stevens and the Everyday."
 Wallace Stevens in Context, ed.
-Glen MacLeod (forthcoming, Cambridge University Press, 2016).
+Glen MacLeod (Cambridge University Press, 2016).

 - "The Oulipo, Language Poetry, and Proceduralism."
 The Cambridge History of Postmodern Literature.
 Ed.
 Brian McHale and Len Platt (Cambridge University Press, 2016).